Submit Your Information: Johns - GuruFocus.com

 There is no cost or obligation to you.

-The Terran class action lawsuit charges Terran and certain of its officers with violations of securities laws.
-The complaint alleges that, throughout the Class Period, class members through their employment with Legacy TOC and who were induced to vote in favor of the merger via a materially false and misleading Proxy Prospectus but later were restricted from, or otherwise unable to, sell or dispose of their post-merger Terran Orbital ("New TOC") common stock because of the misfeasance and/or malfeasance of the Defendants named herein.
-The New TOC stock was itself issued in violation of the Securities Act of 1933 because it was issued from a materially false and misleading S-4 Registration Statement and Prospectus ("S-4").
-Defendants' failure to timely provide Plaintiff and class members with New TOC stock which was freely tradeable on the "Effective Date" as defined in the Merger Agreement also breached a contract formed between non-insider Legacy TOC common stockholders and Legacy TOC and New TOC.
+According to the complaint, on December 16, 2021, Meta, the parent company of Facebook, issued a "Threat Report" based on results from its months-long investigation into the surveillance-for‑hire industry, revealing that Cognyte (along with six private companies) regularly targeted, without their knowledge, journalists, dissidents, critics of authoritarian regimes, families of opposition, and human rights activists around the world, and collected intelligence on these people by manipulating them to reveal information and/or by compromising their devices and accounts, in violation of Facebook's multiple community standards and Terms of Service.
+As a result, Meta disabled Cognyte's ability to use its platforms, shared its findings with security researchers, other platforms, and policymakers, issued Cease and Desist warnings, and alerted the nearly 50,000 individuals who were believed to be targeted to help them strengthen the security of their accounts.

-A lead plaintiff will act on behalf of all other class members in directing the Terran class-action lawsuit.
+A lead plaintiff will act on behalf of all other class members in directing the Cognyte class-action lawsuit.
 The lead plaintiff can select a law firm of its choice to litigate the class-action lawsuit.
-An investor's ability to share any potential future recovery of the Terran class action lawsuit is not dependent upon serving as lead plaintiff.
+An investor's ability to share any potential future recovery of the Cognyte class action lawsuit is not dependent upon serving as lead plaintiff.

 For more information regarding the lead plaintiff process please refer to https://www.johnsonfistel.com/lead-plaintiff-deadlines.